shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 -   Residents will be provided with designated bins for compostable and non-compostable waste.
 Community waste collectors will be trained to identify and collect separated waste streams.

--   Households consistently demonstrating effective separation practices will receive tokens redeemable for small gifts or discounts at local businesses.
+-   Households consistently showing effective separation practices will receive tokens redeemable for small gifts or discounts at local businesses.

 **A Collaborative Spirit**